 When you implement these ideas in the next update of your resume, you’ll almost certainly get more interviews.
 At my company, ECS: Executive Career Services, we provide a free resume review, and you’re welcome to send us your materials.
 We look forward to hearing from you, and happy hunting.

-Steven Provenzano is a Certified Resume Writer (CPRW), Certified Employment Interview Professional (CEIP), Career Coach, former Corporate Recruiter and author of eight career books, including the newly-released Top Secret Executive Resumes, Second Edition (2012, Cengage), Blue Collar Resumes, Second Edition (2012 Cengage), and Top Secret Resumes & Cover Letters.
+Article Written By Steven Provenzano, a Certified Resume Writer (CPRW), Certified Employment Interview Professional (CEIP), Career Coach, former Corporate Recruiter and author of eight career books, including the newly-released Top Secret Executive Resumes, Second Edition (2012, Cengage), Blue Collar Resumes, Second Edition (2012 Cengage), and Top Secret Resumes & Cover Letters.
+You can reach Steven @ https://Execareers.com.